 Many of our large enterprise clients deploy TEKLYNX CENTRAL label management solution on a private cloud server with CODESOFT barcode label design software installed locally.
 Or sometimes, CODESOFT is also on a private cloud and label design users leverage RDP (remote desktop protocol) to access it.
 This enables secure label printing anywhere in the world.

 It’s hard to know what’s best for your environment without discussing all the factors and assessing your current labeling processes, which is why we’re here to help.
-Lean on your technology partners to help determine your ideal cloud-hosted labeling solution based on your environment and goals.
+Lean on your technology partners to help determine your ideal cloud-enabled labeling solution based on your environment and goals.

 If you want to enable label printing for 10+ locations outside of your network.
-A cloud-hosted browser-based label printing interface is ideal for companies that want to standardize label printing at multiple locations, but those locations are not all on the same network.
+A browser-based label printing interface is ideal for companies that want to standardize label printing at multiple locations, but those locations are not all on the same network.
 Instead of having local installations of your labeling software on every single workstation across your entire organization, browser-based printing allows you to manage one or more web page label printing interfaces from one location that securely deploys to users across all facilities.

 If you have contract manufacturers and suppliers.
 Your enterprise labeling software can be leveraged outside of your business by allowing contract manufacturers and suppliers to print accurate labels via a customized browser-based label printing interface.
 With contract manufacturers and suppliers, the value-add is taking away their ability to print incorrect labels.
 And you can quickly deploy label printing to contract manufacturers and suppliers, while still managing the process centrally.

-There are some barriers to cloud-hosted labeling, including security, reliability, and compliance.
+There are some barriers to cloud-enabled labeling, including security, reliability, and compliance.
 With the development of technology, cloud solutions have improved their security, but the cloud is not 100% reliable or the best fit for some manufacturers – cloud servers go down, internet connections fail, and outages occur.
 And for highly regulated industries, there may be regulations that impact the use of cloud technology.
 For example, the Health Insurance Portability and Accountability Act (HIPAA) doesn’t prohibit the storage of protected health information in the cloud, but it does require certain privacy and security protections be in place to ensure the confidentiality, integrity, and availability of information.

 Now, let’s get into the business benefits.